GuinsooLab/annastore/docs/sts/web-identity.md

 ## Authorization Flow

-- Visit http://localhost:8080, login will direct the user to the Google OAuth2 Auth URL to obtain a permission grant.
+- Visit <http://localhost:8080>, login will direct the user to the Google OAuth2 Auth URL to obtain a permission grant.
 - The redirection URI (callback handler) receives the OAuth2 callback, verifies the state parameter, and obtains a Token.
-- Using the access token the callback handler further talks to Google OAuth2 Token URL to obtain an JWT id_token.
+- Using the id_token the callback handler further talks to Google OAuth2 Token URL to obtain an JWT id_token.
-- Once obtained the JWT id_token is further sent to STS endpoint i.e MinIO to retrive temporary credentials.
+- Once obtained the JWT id_token is further sent to STS endpoint i.e MinIO to retrieve temporary credentials.
 - Temporary credentials are displayed on the browser upon successful retrieval.

-## Using MinIO Browser
+## Using MinIO Console

-To support WebIdentity login on MinIO Browser, set openid configuration and restart MinIO
+To support WebIdentity based login for MinIO Console, set openid configuration and restart MinIO

 ```
 mc admin config set myminio identity_openid config_url="<CONFIG_URL>" client_id="<client_identifier>"